z0mbieparade/b0t/README.md

 irc node bot with trakt.tv, last.fm, urban dictionary, and more functionality

 ## Installation
-You can either download this repository, or git clone it into the directory you want your bot installed in.
-After the folder is in your installation location, run:
+In the directory you want to install the b0t, run:
 ```
 cd b0t
 npm install
+git submodule foreach "npm install"
 ```
 If you run into errors durring the install try running these commands:
 ```